 With the headset supporting aptX® and AAC technologies, you're assured that the audio content transmitted over Bluetooth® is crystal clear.

-With the Sound Blaster EVO ZxR, u can even experience cinematic, virtual 7.1 surround sound when you connect the headset to your PC or Mac!
+With the Sound Blaster EVO ZxR, you can even experience cinematic, virtual 7.1 surround sound when you connect the headset to your PC or Mac!